awslabs/multi-model-server/docs/mms_on_fargate.md

 docker images
 ```

-5. You now have a custom container image which can be loaded onto [Amazon ECR Repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html)
+5. You now have a custom container image which can be uploaded to [Amazon ECR Repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html)
-or host it on [Docker hub registry](hub.docker.com).
+or you can host the container image on [Docker hub registry](hub.docker.com).

-This newly created container image can be used for launching your new Serverless inference service.
-Follow the steps mentioned in the above sections of this document
+This newly created container image can be used for launching your new serverless inference service.
+Follow the steps mentioned in the previous sections of this document
 to create a Amazon Fargate service.